coderolls/coderolls-blog/_posts/array/2023-12-11-print-array-in-java.md

 ## 4. Print an array using Java 8 Streams

-In Java 8 Streams, we can use the `foreach()` method to print each element of an array.
+In Java 8 Streams, we can use the `forEach()` method to print each element of an array.

 **Java Program**